open-webui/assistant/README.md

 If you don't have `make` or `node` installed, install them using your system package manager or refer to the [official documentation](https://www.gnu.org/software/make/download.html) and [Node.js download page](https://nodejs.org/en/download).

- Thank you for pointing that out!
-I apologize for the confusion caused by using `sudo` in my previous instructions.
-The corrected installation section of the README should look like this:

 ## Installation

 1. Clone Open WebUI Assistant's GitHub repository: